bogdan-szabo-sociomantic/ocean-1/README.rst

 ``ocean.math.Distribution``
   New method for calculating the mean (average) of the contained values.

+  New method for calculating the median of the contained values.

 ``ocean.text.convert.Hash``
   New module containing functions for converting between various types of hash: hash_t, char[] containing hex digits (with our without "0x" at the start),